trevinp/udacity_memorygame/README.md

 ## Dependencies

-Starter code is from Udacity at https://github.com/udacity/fend-project-memory-game Timer is from easytimer.js at https://github.com/albert-gonzalez/easytimer.js
+Starter code is from Udacity at https://github.com/udacity/fend-project-memory-game Timer is from easytimer.js at https://github.com/albert-gonzalez/easytimer.js .
+Css animation is from https://github.com/daneden/animate.css/